cpen333/cpen333.github.io/_lectures/lecture1_git.md

 $ git init
 Initialized empty Git repository in C:/Users/antonio/cpen333/git_example/.git/
 ```
+Note that Git has now created a folder called `.git` inside your project.  ***NEVER DELETE THIS FOLDER***.
+This contains the entire repository and all its version history.
 We can check the status of our repository using
 ```
 $ git status
 On branch master